Navapur Tur Dal: Description

 The 'Navapur Tur Dal/Redgram' is a variety cultivated in the Navapur region for a long time.
 The area's black cotton soil and hilly surroundings create a favorable environment for its growth.
 This variety is a staple in the local diet, particularly among the tribal communities.

 The 'Navapur Tur Dal/Redgram' is white in color, also known as 'white tur'.
 It has a small grain size compared to other varieties of red gram found in Maharashtra.
 The cooking period of this local variety is less compared to other varieties.
-The 'Navapur Tur Dal/Redgram' is locally known by various names, including 'Desi Tur', 'Gawran Tur/Pandhari Tur' due to its traditional golden-white color, 'Diwal Tur' as it becomes available in the market around Diwali, and 'Khokali', which indicates the crop's maturity when the pods rustle in the wind.
+The 'Navapur Tur Dal/Redgram' is locally known by various names, including 'Desi Tur', 'Gawran Tur/Pandhari Tur' due to its traditional golden-white color, 'Diwali Tur' as it becomes available in the market around Diwali, and 'Khokali', which indicates the crop's maturity when the pods rustle in the wind.

 This variety not only takes a lesser amount of time for cultivation, around 90 to 120 days, but the plant height is also a bit shorter than the other varieties of pigeon pea/red gram in Maharashtra.
 'Navapur Tur Dal /Redgram' is a white seeded variety and white seeded varieties of pigeon pea/red gram contain relatively less amount of antinutritional factors such as polyphenols, phytolectins compared to red seeded varieties.